serverpod/serverpod_docs/docs/05-deployments/01-deploying-to-aws.md

 Finally, to complete your Serverpod configuration, you will need to edit the `config/staging.yaml` and `config/production.yaml` files.
 In these files, you replace the `examplepod.com` domain with the domain you are using for your server.

 ## Deploy your infrastructure
 Your Serverpod should now be configured and ready to be deployed.
 Exciting times!
-Open up a terminal and `cd` into your servers `aws/terraform` directory.
+Open up a terminal and `cd` into your server `aws/terraform` directory.
 First, you need to add an environment variable so that Terraform can correctly set the password for the Postgres database.
-You find the production password for the database in your `config/passwords.yaml` file.
+You will find the production password for the database in your `config/passwords.yaml` file.

 ```bash
 export TF_VAR_DATABASE_PASSWORD_PRODUCTION="<MY PRODUCTION PASSWORD>"